 SEIA’s response to Hanwha ITC investigation – SEIA, the leading solar energy trade organization in the United States, has released an official comment on Hanwha Q CELLS’ ongoing patent infringement lawsuits against REC Solar, Jinko and LONGi: “SEIA supports the U.S. International Trade Commission’s decision to take evidence and hear arguments on the public interest early in the investigation.
 While we take no position on the merits of the patent infringement claims, we are concerned about the potential adverse impact an exclusion order would have on American consumers and the U.S. solar industry.”
 Source: John Smirnow, general counsel and VP of market strategy, SEIA.

 Solar-focused initiative at ASU providing free utility planning model to state regulators – The LightWorks initiative at Arizona State University, focused on “energy from sunlight,” will provide a free utility planning model to state regulators.
 “Commissioners directed staff to move forward with a partnership with Arizona State University to develop a modeling tool to assist the Corporation Commission with evaluating the energy grid in Arizona.
 Staff will work with ASU, energy companies, and other relevant stakeholders to develop and implement this tool.
 The tool models and evaluates the integration of various types of electric power generating sources at different levels into the Arizona energy grid.”
-Source: ACC (Not the athletic conference)
+Source: Arizona Corporation Commission.

 Finally, one of the coolest things this writer has ever seen, a solar-powered taco boat: